Medical ConciergeAccess Our A-Z Phone Directorybenefiting the communityMedical Concierge

 Protection for Patients Enrolled in Clinical Trials

-All research involving human subjects at Cleveland Clinic is submitted to Cleveland Clinic’s Institutional Review Board (IRB), a committee of physicians, ethicists, statisticians, community advocates, and others whose objective is to ensure that a clinical trial is ethical and the rights of study participants are protected.
+All research involving human subjects at Cleveland Clinic is submitted to Cleveland Clinic’s Institutional Review Board (IRB), a committee of physicians, ethicists, statisticians, community advocates and others whose objective is to ensure that a clinical trial is ethical and the rights of study participants are protected.

 Commitment of Our Physicians

-Cleveland Clinic maintains comprehensive conflict of interest policies and procedures for staff physicians and other employees that are designed to ensure that all potential conflicts are clearly visible, promptly considered, and properly addressed by Cleveland Clinic officials.
+Cleveland Clinic maintains comprehensive conflict of interest policies and procedures for staff physicians and other employees that are designed to ensure that all potential conflicts are clearly visible, promptly considered and properly addressed by Cleveland Clinic officials.
 Our policies require our staff physicians to regularly disclose and update interests that may pose a conflict.

 These interests are then formally reviewed by one or more authorities within Cleveland Clinic, such as the IRB, the Institutional Animal Care and Use Committee, the Professional Staff Conflict of Interest Committee and the Trustee Conflict of Interest Committee.
 Cleveland Clinic policies and procedures also govern disclosure of interests to research subjects and the scientific community, as well as consulting, advisory and other financial relationships between staff physicians and healthcare companies.
 As part of Cleveland Clinic’s annual disclosure process, all staff physicians pledge compliance with our conflict of interest policies.

-Commitment of the Board of Trustees
+Commitment of the Board of Directors

-The Board of Trustees promotes a culture of awareness and sensitivity at all levels to potential conflicts of interest, recognizing that it is ultimately responsible for maintaining and preserving a balance between innovation and transparency.
+The Board of Directors promotes a culture of awareness and sensitivity at all levels to potential conflicts of interest, recognizing that it is ultimately responsible for maintaining and preserving a balance between innovation and transparency.

 CCF Innovations

 CCF Innovations was founded in 2000 to promote innovation and expand treatment of the sick through the deployment of Cleveland Clinic technology.
 CCF Innovations commercializes new technologies developed at Cleveland Clinic, translating emerging therapies, devices and diagnostics into beneficial medical products through spin-off companies, licenses and equity partnerships.
 Under Cleveland Clinic conflict of interest policies, these transactions are subject to review in advance by independent physician and trustee conflict of interest committees to ensure that they are ethical and consistent with Cleveland Clinic policies and legal requirements.

 In addition, use of these products in clinical trials is subject to IRB approval.
 Use of these medical products by Cleveland Clinic once they are commercialized is also subject to conflict of interest review.